stewart-lab/scRNAseq_downstream/README.md

 ## Annotation via a reference

 ### Seurat mapping
 For mapping annotations across species, we used Seurat mapping.
-Seurat mapping also uses a reference object/ dataset to predict annotations of clusters based on similairty of cell expression to the reference.
+Seurat mapping also uses a reference object/ dataset to predict annotations of clusters based on similarity of cell expression to the reference.
 It does this by doing a canonical correlation analysis to find "anchor" cells between the reference and query, then annotated clusters based on these anchor cells.

 For more details on Seurat mapping check out their webpage: https://satijalab.org/seurat/articles/multimodal_reference_mapping.html